Kin The Know

 If you've experienced a first-degree tear, your skin around the vaginal opening might not need stitches and should heal within a month or so.

-However, if you've experienced a fourth-degree tear, you may need surgery to repair the torn muscles.
+However, if you've experienced a fourth-degree tear, you may need surgery to repair the torn muscles [5].
 Recovery from this can take up to 12 weeks.

-#3 Size of the vagina or stretch
+3. Size of the vagina or stretch

 While your vagina is incredibly elastic, vaginal delivery can cause stretching to your vagina and a temporary change in size.
 How?
-Well, your body released hormones during pregnancy and labour to allow your baby to be delivered.
+Well, your body releases hormones during pregnancy and labour to allow your baby to be delivered.

 To return your vagina to its normal size, you may need to do exercises to strengthen your weakened pelvic floor muscles.

-#4 Your vagina may be drier for some time
+4. Your vagina may be drier for some time

 Vaginal dryness is another normal change you might encounter after birth.
-Again, this is linked to hormonal changes you'll likely experience after birth.
+Again, this is linked to hormonal changes you'll likely experience after birth [7].

 During breastfeeding, our bodies experience low levels of oestrogen (which acts as a natural contraceptive to stop us from falling pregnant too soon).
 While this hormone prevents ovulation, it can also cause vaginal dryness.